awk Programs

 Also, this program illustrates that it is often worthwhile to combine

-programming together.
+sh and awk programming together.
 You can usually accomplish

 quite a lot, without having to resort to low-level programming in C or C++, and it